containers-ai/api/README.md

 ## How to compile

-We provide two ways to compile proto files: [within docker environment](#compile-within-docker-environment) and [without docker environment](#compile-without-docker-environment).
+We provide one method to compile proto files: [within docker environment](#compile-within-docker-environment).

 ### Compile within docker environment